benkalyx/alx-system_engineering-devops/0x00-shell_basics/README.md

 Inside file 10-back is a script to change the working directory to the previous one.
 File 11-lists contains the script that lists all files in the working directory, parent directory, and the boot directory in a long format.
-File 12-file-type is the shell scirpt to output a file type.
+File 12-file-type is the shell scirpt to output a file type. file 13-symbolic_link is a script that creates a symbolic link to /bin/ls or to a file.